-Hosting Thanksgiving Dinner can seem like a momentous task but it doesn’t have to be!
+Hosting your first Thanksgiving Dinner can seem like a momentous task but it doesn’t have to be!
 Today I am sharing all my tips and tricks to make Thanksgiving a fun day full of wonderful memories.

 Thanksgiving is my favorite holiday of the year.
 It’s all about food, fun, family, and friends.
 I love that there are no rules, you can get together with family, friends, neighbors, anyone!
 You don’t have to have turkey, you can eat whatever you want!
 The only requirement is to enjoy yourself!